innogames/slack-bot/readme.md

       - deploy {{.branch}} to {{ customVariable "defaultServer" }}
 ```

+Each developer can now call ONCE this commands like: `set variable defaultSerer foobarX.local`  to register the custom "defaultServer".

+When now calling `deploy mater`, it will deploy the `master` branch to `foobarX.local` server.

 **Another example**
 Here an advanced version which uses [Go templates](https://golang.org/pkg/text/template/).
 In the end the command will generate one subcommand, like: